derekelkins/ipgcc/README.md

 recognizing a pattern of recursion as a repetition, though I don't see implementing any of these unless some very compelling case comes up.

+I do recommend having parsers for primitive types be implemented via external parsers.
+See [test/node/test-rm6.ipg](test/node/test-rm6.ipg) for an example.
+Specifically, the `Float32`/`Float64` parsers.

 TODO: Describe debug mode.

 ### Reserved Identifiers